 Kids are innately creative, but they usually don’t have the real-world experience to know exactly how their creative ideas will pan out.
-Case in point: kitchen experiments.
+Case in point: kitchen concoctions.

-Chocolate syrup tastes really good, and so does ketchup, so if they’re combined, you’ll get something that tastes even better, right?
+Chocolate syrup tastes really good.
+And ketchup is great on anything.
+So if they’re combined, you’ll get something that tastes even better, right?

-One taste and the answer is clear: Yuck.
+One taste and the answer is disgustingly clear: Yuck.

 If businesses do not understand the merger’s effect on employee motivation, their efforts could fall flat or result in irreparable damage, leaving a miserable taste in everyone’s mouth.

-Imagine for a moment: Your established company’s CEO just announced a merger with a hip start-up.
+Imagine for a moment: Your company’s CEO just announced a merger with a start-up.
 A flood of worry overcomes you and your coworkers around you.
 You’re sweating.

 An announcement of a merger instantly hits on every one of the levels of Maslow’s Hierarchy of Needs: